woowacourse-precourse/java-racingcar-7/README.md

 - have responsibility to process main logic and update Car data
 - provide interface for service logic and accessing Car data list
+- return copied car data which is not same reference with repository of model

 ## Controller